 Notes

 Though no liquid is added to the slow cooker, flavorful juices will develop as the meal cooks.
 When using the steak mixture in tacos or fajitas, you may wish to first drain the juice to minimize messy dripping.
 When serving over rice, I like to return the shredded meat to the slow cooker, as the rice will act as a sponge for the savory liquid.
 When we have leftovers, I mix the remaining rice with the meat and juice.
-Not only do the flavors meld and improve with time, the rice plumps up as it absorbs the cooking liquid, seemingly stretching the leftovers and creating a mixture that is ideal for tacos or burritos – or simply as is – the next day.
+Not only do the flavors meld and improve with time, the rice plumps up as it absorbs the cooking liquid, seemingly stretching the leftovers and creating a mixture that is ideal for tacos or burritos-or simply as is-the next day.

 Another cut of meat that will work is chuck roast.
-Note that a chuck roast is a much fattier cut, so it lends well to day-before prep.
-When the meat mixture cools (there will be a lot of flavorful juices), the fat will rise to the surface and solidify, and you can remove it easily.
+Note that a chuck roast is a fattier cut, so it lends well to day-before prep.
+When the meat mixture cools (there will be lots of flavorful juices), the fat will rise to the surface and solidify, and you can remove it easily.
 Leftovers can then be gently reheated in the slow cooker, in a low oven (covered), or in a microwave.